ganeti/ganeti/doc/iallocator.rst

   entry in the input message, otherwise Ganeti will consider the result as failed

-  for multi-relocate mode, this is a list of 2-tuples in which the first element of the tuple will be an instance name, and the second element a list of operations to perform in order to relocate the instance
+  for multi-relocate mode, this is a list of lists of serialized opcodes.
+See the :ref:`design document <multi-reloc-result>` for a detailed dscription.

   for multi-evacuation mode, this is a list of lists; each element of the list is a list of instance name and the new secondary node